banks/aacl/README.md

 	The format of this array is `array('condition_id' => 'Nice description for UIs')`.

 	-  When a user object and condition id are passed, the funtion should return a boolean indicating whether or not the condition has passed.

+-  **public static function acl_instance($class_name)**

+	This method is used for auto-discovery of available resources.
+Since the resource ID, actions and conditions must be obtained from an object, we need a way to get and instance of the object given only the class name.
+Not that the object returned shoul not be used for anything except calling `acl_*` methods to discover resource properties.

+Note that the `Model_AACL_Rule` itself extends `Sprig_AACL`.
+Instead of the default CRUD actions though it just specifies `grant` and `revoke` actions.
+This means you can create rules about whether a role can itsef grant or revoke access!
+Note that the checking is not automatic though.
+That would prevent installers from creating rules or similar due to not having a user logged in yet!
+It is still up to the developer to check the user has permission to grant or revoke using check().

 ### Resource Conditions

 `AACL_Resource` objects can define conditions which allow rules to provide fine-grained control.
 Since conditions are resource specific, only conditions defined by the resource